sgerogia/sgerogia.github.io/_posts/2023-01-12-Scaling-Chains.md

 As discussed in the [Introduction](#developers), the EVM/Solidity ecosystem has the **best developer experience** by far, through sheer community size and tooling availability.
-Therefore, XYZ chain will find it hard to economically compete for developer attention<sup>[8](#footnote_8)</sup> if it does not offer EVM compatibility.
+Therefore, XYZ chain will find it hard to economically compete for developer attention<sup>[8](#footnote_8)</sup> if it does not continue to offer EVM compatibility.

 <a name="req_6"></a>6. **Bridges to other chains**
 This is another thing to keep in mind: interoperability across chains increases the reach and utility of an L1.
 On the other hand [cross-chain bridges][25] remain one of the biggest [sources of vulnerabilities][27] in the blockchain world.
 This further restricts the technology choices in the current landscape.
 The Cosmos SDK offers secure, native bridging via [IBC][24] out-of-the-box.
 Reaching to other blockchain ecosystems requires either technology-enabled native bridging, or maintaining compatibility with existing, battle-tested bridges.

 ![Map of Zones](../assets/images/scaling-chains/mapofzones.png)
 > IBC-enabled chain interactions, by [mapofzones.com][29]